Smeet-Czar/Smeet-Czar.github.io/_projects/2_Buildings project.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/1_usage_chart.json" style="width: 100%"></vegachart>

 This bar chart shows the distribution of building usage categories (Usage Description) in a selected city.
 Users can select a city from a dropdown menu, and the chart dynamically updates to display the count of buildings in each category for the selected city.
+Encoding Types:
+* X-axis: Encodes the Usage Description as a nominal variable.
+Categories are sorted in descending order of count.
+* Y-axis: Encodes the count of buildings (count()) as a quantitative variable to show the number of buildings in each category.
+* Color Scheme: Encodes each Usage Description with a unique color.
+This choice highlights differences between usage categories and makes the chart more visually appealing.

+## Interactivity:
+* The dropdown menu provides city-level filtering.
+Users can explore the distribution of building usage categories specific to their selected city, making the visualization tailored and insightful.
+This interactivity simplifies the analysis of city-specific data and makes the chart more engaging.

 ```
 <vegachart schema-url="{{ site.baseurl }}/assets/json/2_interactive_chart.json" style="width: 100%"></vegachart>